-From my earliest memory, I could not believe humans figured out how to beat gravity, and as a child the more I learned about flying and space exploration, the more I fell in love.
-I remember when I was about 6, my grandmother and I flew a Sun Country flight to Minnesota to visit my aunt, and the captain of the plane let me sit in the cockpit of the Boeing 737.
-He explained to me about the yoke and throttle, and I asked as many questions as I possibly could — although the experience may have been five minutes, the impact lasted a lifetime.
-From then, I flew my first airplane at age 13, and I focused my career path toward aerospace engineering.
+From my earliest memory, I could not believe humans had figured out how to beat gravity.
+As a child the more I learned about flying and space exploration, the more I fell in love.
+I remember when I was about 6, my grandmother and I flew a Sun Country Airlines flight to Minnesota to visit my aunt, and the captain of the plane let me sit in the cockpit of the Boeing 737.
+He explained to me about the yoke and throttle, and I asked as many questions as I possibly could.
+Although the experience may have been five minutes, the impact lasted a lifetime.
+From there, I flew my first airplane at age 13, and I focused my career path toward aerospace engineering.

 How did you end up working in the space program?

-A member of my sister's church mentioned an open spot for a three-month summer internship at NASA’s Jet Propulsion Laboratory, especially for math or engineering majors.
-After interviewing, I was accepted and began the excellent internship.
+A member of my sister's church mentioned an open spot for a three-month summer internship at NASA’s Jet Propulsion Laboratory (JPL), especially for math or engineering majors.
+After interviewing, I was accepted and began an excellent internship.
 Deep down, I knew this was an opportunity I would probably never receive again, so I worked harder than I've ever worked before during those three months.
-My bosses noticed, and gave me an opportunity training to command the Spitzer Space Telescope which, with my aviation roots, felt like a natural fit for me.
+My bosses noticed and gave me an opportunity training to command the Spitzer Space Telescope which, with my aviation roots, felt like a natural fit for me.